kavia-common/live-user-analytics-dashboard-182054-182063/frontend_dashboard/README.md

 ### Preview/Container Environments
 Some preview systems inject HOST=0.0.0.0 or enforce non-localhost host headers.
 Use:
 - npm run start:preview
-This sets HOST=0.0.0.0 and disables host checks for CRA so port 3000 becomes ready.
+This sets HOST=0.0.0.0 and disables host checks for CRA so port 3001 (or assigned $PORT) becomes ready.

 ## Environment